ProTech Services Contract

 Q: What is a multiple award contract, and why is it better than other contract types?

 A multiple-award contract confirms that multiple companies have the basic qualifications to perform a general type of work.
+A multiple award contract offers streamlined ordering procedures using FAR 16.505.
+This can substantially shorten the procurement acquisition lead time as well as provide the Government with access to a pool of qualified vendors who are familiar with the type of supplies and services needed.
 This type of contract puts into effect the government’s preference for multiple awards for IDIQ-type contracts in order to maximize competition and choice for specific supplies and services.

 Q: How is this award different from a GSA schedule?